|09h00 – 09h45 :

 The tranquility and serenity of this unique experience reflects the essence of a bygone era where wagons and riders on horseback was a familiar sight.

-At the summit (“Die Top”) of the Swartberg Pass, we decent down the Swartberg Pass towards the offices of the H.O.P.E.
-Foundation.
-Here we learn about the Social and conservation initiatives pioneered by the members of the H.O.P.E.
-Foundation.
-From you can enjoy a leisure scenic hike on a Swartberg Hiking trail enjoying the diverse fynbos and bird species endemic to this protected vegetational biome.
+From the summit (“Die Top”) of the Swartberg Pass you can enjoy a leisure scenic hike on a Swartberg Hiking trail (subject to accessibility) enjoying the diverse fynbos and bird species endemic to this protected vegetational biome.
 The trails are of moderate intensity and no formal hiking gear, apart from proper shoes, is required.
 At 1 350m above mean sea level, you will be treated to panoramic vistas over the northern slopes of the Swartberg Mountains (a UNESCO World Heritage Site).

 After your hike we enjoy a light lunch before returning to your Hotel / Guest House in Oudtshoorn.